ivan-guerra/programmador.com/content/posts/huffman-coding.md

 Putting it all together, you have a utility capable of compressing and decompressing any image, text, executable, etc. using Huffman coding.
 The implementation isn't the most robust or efficient with regards to space/time.
-The header could be significantly smaller[^4].
+The header could be [significantly smaller][4].
 You probably shouldn't pass in any files that don't fit in memory.
 That said, the core concepts are there.
 Playing around with the tool, you'll find some files compress down to 50% of their original size!